 Signing data is helpful in verifying if the data from a person is indeed from that person.
 A typical scenario is described below.

-When you've set up GnuPG and have a key in the strong set, it is time to sign the Ubuntu Code Of Conduct if you want to become an Ubuntu member or Ubuntero.
-Signing is done in 3 easy steps:
+When you've generated a key and imported it, it is time to sign the Ubuntu Code Of Conduct if you want to become an Ubuntu member or Ubuntero:

 Download the code of conduct from https://launchpad.net/codeofconduct/2.0/+download.